djdisodo/luckfox-pico-alpine/README.md

 # luckfox-pico-alpine
+buildroot wasn't too convenient, lot of packages weren't working

+ubuntu used too much ram so i couln't reserve enough ram for camera

+so i decided to use alpine linux for my project

 how to create rootfs img

 this should create very minimal rootfs and will not be able to host ssh out of box